-The "funding" requirement is one of a number of prescribed requirements, for purposes of section 30B, which must be included in the founding document in order for an entity to be approved by the Commissioner, and to retain such approval for its receipts and accruals to qualify for exemption from income tax under section 10(1)(d)(iii) or (iv) (see 7).
-The other prescribed requirements are not addressed in this Note.
+The above prescribed requirements must be included in the founding document in order for an entity to be approved by the Commissioner, and to retain such approval for its receipts and accruals to qualify for exemption from income tax under section 10(1)(d)(iii) or (iv) (see 7).

-If the founding document of an entity does not provide for the prescribed requirements, the entity will be deemed to comply if the person who has accepted fiduciary responsibility for the funds and assets of the entity, furnishes the Commissioner with a written undertaking 15 that the entity will be administered in compliance with the prescribed requirements.
-16
+If the founding document of an entity does not provide for the prescribed requirements, the entity will be deemed to comply if the person who has accepted fiduciary responsibility for the funds and assets of the entity, furnishes the Commissioner with a written undertaking that the entity will be administered in compliance with the prescribed requirements.